Head to Ballard and hit the street. Then eat and drink on it.

-As Fall sets in, take advantage of outdoor dining and drinking options throughout Ballard – from charming patios to pergolas along historic Ballard Ave NW!
+As Spring sets in, take advantage of outdoor dining and drinking options throughout Ballard – from charming patios and pergolas along historic Ballard Ave NW to charming sidewalk cafes along Market Street!
 Peruse our list below to plan your next al fresco outing!
-The Ballard Alliance worked extensively with SDOT, Ballard Restauranteurs, and the Ballard Farmers Market to implement pergolas along Ballard Ave NW.
-See for yourself!
+The Ballard Alliance worked with SDOT, Ballard Restauranteurs, and the Ballard Farmers Market to implement outdoor seating along Ballard Ave NW.
+See for yourself! 👇🏼

 A cute and cozy coffee shop serving java drinks, sandwiches & pastries in a hip space with nautical accents.
 Anchored is excellent if you want a chill place to hang out to get some work done in the midst of Ballard Ave’s historic bustling shopping and dining district.